 If the MPTF funded activities have completed (and provided that the UNDP outputs are only funded by MPTF projects on a one-to-one basis as explained in the Mapping section above), the offices should refer to the latest quarterly MPTF GW and UNDP GL Comparison Report, filter the project, and ensure that the Gateway balance is equal to the GL balance.
 Once the reconciliation is done, refund the balance amount (if any) to MPTFO and close the projects financially following normal project closure requirements.
 If the activities are completed in the current financial year, it is recommended that the status of such projects in QUANTUM are closed (following normal closure guidelines) by the end of the year because, outputs financially closed after current year-end, will not be captured the reporting of schedule of financially closed projects to MPTFO which is usually done by 30th June of the following year and thus the accuracy of certified financial reports for financially completed projects financed by MPTF will be impacted.
 Your office can retrieve these annual reports at MPTF Financially Closed Projects.

-If the MPTF funded activities have completed or will be completed during the year (and the outputs have been co-founded by other non-MPTF donor funds, whose activities are still ongoing), the offices should complete the project completion checklist for MPTFO donor alone, obtain approval from the Chief of Accounts, OFM and process the refunds.
+If the MPTF funded activities have completed or will be completed during the year (and the outputs have been co-founded by other non-MPTF donor funds, whose activities are still ongoing), the offices should complete the project completion checklist for MPTFO donor alone, obtain approval from the BMS/OFM Chief of Accounts and process the refunds.
 Other standard refund rules should be applied.

 VI.
 Refunds of unspent funds and related issues